ZhangNingSAU/Spring-2022-CSCI560-Data-Security-and-Privacy/Homework/HW1.md

   14. Explain the differences between a leader and a manager.(20 points)<br>

   15. What are the three distinct groups of decision makers or communities of interest on an information security team?
 (15 points)<br>

+# Step 1: complete Questions 1 - 15
+# Step 2: Save the answers in a PDF file, name it according to the requirement in the syllabus.
++ For example, you can name it as CSCI560_Homework1_JohnDoe(0123456).pdf, where 0123456 is your BeeCard number.
+# Step 3: Submit the PDF file on [Blackboard](https://blackboard.sau.edu/)